 We currently focus on brain development and model microcephaly and cortical abnormalities.
 These disorders arise due to loss of function.
 Another disease-relevant focus is to study the cancer development due to excessive number and function of centrosomes.

 Centrosomes are conserved eukaryotic cellular structures composed of a pair of centrioles surrounded by an amorphous Peri-Centriolar Material (PCM) formed by various multi-protein complexes.
 The centriole templates cilia formation during interphase, while the PCM assembles spindle poles during mitosis to nucleate astral and spindle microtubules (MT asters).

-Our aim to understand the basic principles of centrosome / cilia biogenesis.
+Our aim to understand the basic principles of centrosome / cilia biogenesis by studying thier biochemistry.
 After learnt the basic principles of biogenesis in healthy cells, we test them in disorders and diseases in which centrosomes and cilia are dereguated.

 Our major area of reserach and model systems:

-Basic principles of centrosome and cilia biogenesis.
+Centrosome and cilia biochemistry.
 We use Drosphila as a model system.
 Our expertise is to combine the powerful genetics of Drosphila with biochemistry and structural biology.
 In addition, we use ciliated human cells.

 Brain development and microcephaly.
-We use brain organoid models to study how centrosome and cilia regulate neural stem cell maintenance.
+We use 3D human brain organoid models to study how centrosome and cilia regulate neural stem cell maintenance.

 Chemical biology of centrosomes and cilia in controlling cancer cell proliferation.
 We aim to target the basic cellular mechanisms to control cancer cellular proliferation using small molecules.

 Browse through the major reserach focus centered around centrosomes and cilia (at left).